-PROS / It weighs only 7.04 ounces, so it pairs well with the carabiner handle.
+Pros / The radio only weighs only 7 ounces, so it pairs well with its carabiner handle.

-VERDICT / The Ambient Weather WR-099 has five power options and is small enough to take camping in the backcountry, but the overall reception quality is poor for AM and FM radio.
+Verdict / The Ambient Weather WR-099’s five power options and small body make it a good choice for camping in the backcountry, but its overall AM and FM reception quality is poor.

-The Ambient Weather WR-099 is a dependable emergency radio with five power options.
-When there's a severe storm in your area and the power goes out, it can be your lifeline for both entertainment and critical information about approaching weather systems.
+The Ambient Weather WR-099 is a dependable emergency radio you can power five ways.
+If there's a severe storm in your area and the power goes out, it can be your lifeline to both entertainment and critical information about approaching weather systems.
 It's a great addition to any emergency preparedness kit or camping gear.
 However, the reception quality is poor compared to the best crank radios we tested.

-You can charge the internal battery five ways – by hand crank, solar panel, USB via computer, AC wall plug or car charger.
-The only missing power option is disposable batteries, which is an important one because it would allow the radio to work even when the rechargeable battery stops holding a charge.
+You can charge the internal battery five ways: with the hand crank, the solar panel, a USB connection to a computer, an AC wall plug or a car charger.
+However, it can’t run on disposable batteries.
+This exclusion is noteworthy because disposable batteries allow you to continue using the radio, even when the rechargeable battery is old enough that it stops holding a charge.

-In our hand crank efficiency test, the WR-099 produced an average of 4.5 minutes of battery life after two minutes of us using the crank, which was average.
-For comparison, the best crank radio produced over 13 minutes.
-The worse part of the crank is how awkward it is.
-The radio is so small and the crank is so big, we often struggled to keep a grip while we spun the crank.
-When plugged into a wall, the battery reached a full charge in 4.25 hours, which was faster than most.
-In addition, the overall battery life is seven hours, which is average.
+In our hand crank efficiency test, the WR-099 produced an average of four and half minutes of battery life after two minutes of us using the crank, which was average for our test group.
+For comparison, the best crank radio we tested generated over 13 minutes of power in the same test.
+This Ambient Weather model has a particularly awkward crank – because the radio is so small and the crank is so big, our reviewers often struggled to keep their grip while they spun it.
+When plugged into a wall, the battery reached a full charge in four hours and 15 minutes, which was faster than most.
+In addition, its overall battery life is seven hours, which is average.

-The WR-099's reception quality didn't test very well.
-For the AM test, which we performed during the day and at night, it received a B. The FM reception and backcountry reception were even lower and received a B-minus in comparative reception quality.
-The reception improved dramatically when we held the radio, which was common with the smaller radios we tested.
-But without the use of the human antenna, the reception wasn’t great, though it wasn’t terrible either.
+The WR-099 doesn’t have very good reception.
+When we tested its AM reception during the day and at night, it received a B. Its FM and backcountry reception were even worse, and the radio received a B- in these areas when we compared it to our test group.
+The reception improved dramatically when we held the radio, which was common with the smaller models we tested.
+But without the use of a human antenna, the reception wasn’t great, though it wasn’t terrible either.

-However, the reception quality in the weather band, which is the stations for weather alerts, was equal to the best weather radios we tested, whether we held the radio or not.
-This makes it an excellent radio for receiving important information about weather when you're hiking, but it's not a great radio if you want to listen to your favorite station play the current hits.
+However, the WR-099’s reception in the weather band matched that of the best weather radios we tested, whether we held it or not.
+This makes it an excellent radio for gathering important information about the weather while you hike, but it's not a great option if you just want to listen to your favorite station play the current hits.

-The WR-099 is the smallest and lightest crank radio in our review at just 7.04 ounces.
-The outer casing is made of durable rubber and plastic.
-It has a carabiner handle, which makes it an easy addition to a backpack for hiking and camping.
+The WR-099 is the smallest and lightest crank radio we reviewed, weighing in at just 7.04 ounces.
+The outer casing is made of durable rubber and plastic, and it has a carabiner handle, which makes it easy to attach to a backpack while you hike and camp.
 You can take it in the backcountry without any trouble.